nrai14/translate-clean-api/README.md

 ### What particular libraries?
 Why?

-* Flask: Lightweight framework for building the backend.
+* Flask: A lightweight and flexible Python web framework used to build the backend API, allowing easy handling of HTTP requests and responses.
-* SpellChecker: To clean and correct input words before translation.
+* SpellChecker: Utilised for pre-translation word cleaning and correction to ensure accurate input before translation, especially for misspelled words.
-* Docker: To containerise and deploy LibreTranslate for local API calls.
+* Docker: Used to containerise and deploy the LibreTranslate API, enabling seamless local deployment and ensuring environment consistency.
-* LibreTranslate: Translation API for handling multilingual requests.
+* LibreTranslate: An open-source translation API integrated into the project for handling multilingual requests without external API dependencies or limitations.
-* Node.js: To test a scalable wrapper for batch translation.
+* Node.js: Experimented with for testing scalability and performance of batch translation wrappers in non-Python environments.

+### Which translation API did I use?
+Why?

+* I chose LibreTranslate for this project due to its open-source nature, which allows self-hosting and avoids the limitations of commercial APIs like Google Translate.
+LibreTranslate provides support for multiple languages and ensures greater flexibility and cost efficiency for localised and scalable translation needs.

 ### Assumptions
 #### Design Assumptions
 - Assumed input would be mostly single words in English
 - Believed LibreTranslate's batch processing would work without modification
 - Assumed Docker would handle API hosting seamlessly

 #### Mistaken Assumptions
-- Somehow embarrassingly overlooked the translate-wrapper.ts and went down a rabbit hole of using xlwings/pandas to manually extract data
+- Initially overlooked translate-wrapper.ts and manually attempted data extraction using xlwings/Pandas, which was inefficient
 - Thought LibreTranslate would process a bulk list of words without adapting its input format

 ### Pragmatic Shortcuts